 KNOWLEDGE BASE Employment in The United Kingdom

 World Economic Forum Human Capital Report – UK – The Human Capital Report seeks to provide a holistic assessment of a country’s human capital—both current and expected—across its population.
 In this report, ‘human capital’ is defined as the skills and knowledge people possess that enables them to create value in the global economic system.
 Comparisons can be made across income groups, generations, and regions.

 Organisation for Economic Co-operation and Development (OECD) Human Resources Management Country Profiles – UK – The OECD summarizes public sector human resource management practices and policies in OECD member and partner countries on a number of topics.
+This is an archived version of this page.

+KNOWLEDGE BASE Employment in The United Kingdom